ac-freeman/davis-EDI-rs/README.md

 - Other dependencies will download and install automatically when building with Cargo

 ## Compatibility
-I've only tested on Ubuntu 20.04, using dv-gui 1.6 for piping live camera data.
+Only tested on Ubuntu 20.04, using dv-gui 1.6 for piping live camera data.
 The default `Args.toml` won't work on Windows because it uses Unix sockets, but it could probably work through files or TCP.
-Eventually I'll get a full Windows/Linux/Mac CI pipeline setup.
+Builds on both Ubuntu and Windows as demonstrated through CI (macOS yet to be tested).

 ## Release notes
 ### v0.2.0, 2023-03-08